 On Saturday mornings, we take phone orders for full-course breakfasts ordered from a menu and deliver them wherever our friends happen to be, from street corners to apartments.
 For those without phones, we take orders throughout the week.
-For those friends who can drop by, we also serve Saturday breakfast in our little cafe, the Ray McVey Breakfast Room.

 We also take orders, cook and deliver Saturday morning full-course breakfasts to a few inner-city families with children.